braathwaate/strategoevaluator/README.md

 It is duplicated here on github because it is used for regression testing the stratego ai bot [braathwaate/stratego](https://github.com/braathwaate/stratego).
+It could also be used to expediate the evaluation of alternative approaches to Stratego Artificial Intelligence development,, such as
+Neural Networks,
+Monte Carlo,
+or other such algorithms.

 Installation and Requirements
 -----------------------------